ARS W9PCi - Central Point, Oregon

 All other IRLP Connections (for example, any "node to node" connection and any "ECHO" Reflector), do not use a code; simply ID, ask if the repeater is in use by anyone and if not, enter the 4 digits of the IRLP Node or "ECHO" Reflector you are calling.
 Remember to ID at proper intervals and to bring down the IRLP connection when finished.
 It is always a good practice to provide a few seconds delay between transmissions to permit others to join in.

 Most all repeater systems are listened to by young children, visiting operators, their spouses / partners and potential “new” amateur radio operators.
-Because of this, you are encouraged use of these systems and to promote the high standard of “esprit de corps”, technical discussions and conversations (rag-chewing) that are prized by most of the licensed amateur community.
+Because of this, you are encouraged use of these systems and to promote the high standard of “esprit de corps”, technical discussions and conversations (rag-chewing) that are prized by the licensed amateur community.

-73's & Enjoy Radio - W9PCi
+73 & Enjoy Radio - W9PCi

 VHF and UFH repeaters are available in southern Oregon.
 Click for more information.